makerdao/chief/README.md

 ### `lift(address whom)`

 Checks the given address and promotes it as the `hat` of the `chief` if it has more weight than the current `hat`.
-Requires that there hasn't been a `lock` call previously done in the same block
+Requires that there hasn't been a `lock` call previously done in the same block.